+Combinations of foods that provide valuable amounts of carbohydrate and protein include:

+- Yoghurt with fruit

+- Smoothies

+- Cheese sandwich or cheese on toast

+- Baked beans on toast with a glass of milk

+- Cereal with milk

-Combinations of foods that provide valuable amounts of carbohydrate and protein include yoghurt with fruit, smoothies, cheese sandwich or cheese on toast, baked beans on toast with a glass of milk, cereal with milk, or fruit and grain bars with a milk drink.
-If you have a long drive home after training or a game make sure that you pack a healthy recovery snack as it can be difficult to find appropriate options in transit.
+- Fruit & grain bars with a milk drink.

+If you have a long drive home after training or a game make sure that you pack a healthy recovery snack as it can be difficult to find appropriate options in transit).

-Often junior AFL players will be playing on cold, bleak winter days and recovery after the game should include warm clothing, a warm, protected area to sit and something warm to eat and drink.
+Often junior Netball players will be playing on cold, bleak winter days and recovery after the game should include warm clothing, a warm, protected area to sit and something warm to eat and drink.
+Some winter-warming recovery food ideas can be found below.

 - Savoury jaffles with baked beans or mushrooms

 - A serve of thick soup with cheese on toast

-- Pancakes with warm apple and cinnamon
+- Pancakes with warm apple & cinnamon

 - A small bowl of warm pasta with cheese

 - Crumpets with cheese or a little honey

 - Low fat quick cook noodles

 - Miso soup with sushi

-- A toasted cheese and tomato sandwich
+- A toasted cheese & tomato sandwich

 - Hot chocolate or MiloTM